shashidhar275/shashidhar275.github.io/README.md

 ### 7. Notifications

-Spotify notifies users about new releases, updates, and recommendations.
+Spotify keeps users informed about new releases, updates, and personalized recommendations through its notification system.
+This feature enhances user engagement by alerting them to relevant content based on their preferences and listening history.
+Behind the scenes, Spotify employs an event queue data structure to efficiently manage and dispatch notifications.
+This ensures that users receive timely updates without overwhelming system resources.
+By utilizing event handling and dispatch algorithms, Spotify optimizes the delivery of notifications, enhancing the overall user experience.

 Functionality: Notifications employ an event queue data structure for efficient event handling and dispatch.